We first saw him on December 24, 2012.

 By October of the year we brought Superman home, I was overwhelmed by the miracles we had experienced.
 But we were still praying for more.

-One summer month, as we waited for God and Chinese governments to move, I attended a gathering for the spouses in my husband’s unit.
+One summer month, as we waited for God and Chinese governments to move, I attended a social with friends from my husband's job.
 The theme was Christmas in July.
 As I sat down at the ornament-making table with some other beautiful ladies, I found myself chatting, fiddling and getting to know the ladies who were new to me in this unit.
 Before I knew it, I looked down at the ornament I had been decorating for the past 15 minutes.
 I don’t even remember writing it.

 In the middle was Superman’s name, and around the edge, I had subconsciously written: “‘For I know the plans I have for you,’ declares the Lord, ‘plans to prosper you and not to harm you … plans for a hope and a FUTURE.’”
 Jeremiah 29:11